Ha5hBr0wn/Kibisis.jl/README.md

 Kibisis provides a doubly linked list implementation with `DoublyLinkedList{T}`.
 This data type supports fast insertion and deletion at both ends as well as fast iteration.
 The type parameter `T` is the type of elements in the list.

+Check out `Deque` in [DataStructures.jl](https://juliacollections.github.io/DataStructures.jl/stable/deque/) as it is likely better for your use case.
+This interface is primarily defined only for the implementation of `LRUSet` seen below.

 ## Usage
 ```
 using Kibisis